jaredpar/jaredpar.github.io/_posts/2008-02-12-building-the-base-future.md

             }

-This leaves us with a base class implementation for Future's.??
+This leaves us with a base class implementation for Future's.
 Next we'll implement Future which return values.